-Deleted: It and a grocery offering a wie addition to re restaurants, a Metro, the To population de transit service access for freeway travelers.
+Service Centers are primarily related to the motoring public and should be located at the freeway interchanges, particularly the Stafford Interchange These centers would be the sites for motels, restaurants, automobile and truck service centers, and other large site users dependent on easy access for freeway travelers.
 Such centers may also be incorporated into industrial developments.
 Service centers will be "on view" to a maximum number of visitors to the City and, accordingly, their appearance and their physical and visual relationship to abutting land uses are critical.
 Such uses should not compete for the same retail market as that intended to be served by the Town Center.